Webbah/sec-for-reinforcement-learning/README.md

-The dynamics of the shown average model of an inverter and a standard LC filter configuration (`L_f`, `C_f`), with inductor filter current `i_f`, voltage over the filter capacitor `vc` and output load current `i_load` can be linearly described as:
+The dynamics of the shown average model of an inverter and a standard LC filter configuration (`L_f`, `C_f`), with inductor filter current `i_f`, voltage over the filter capacitor `v_c` and output load current `i_load` can be linearly described as:

 <img src="docs/img/OMG_ODEs.png" width="30%">